Essay on AIDS: 200, 250, and 450 Words

 Acquired immune deficiency syndrome (AIDS) is a life-threatening disease caused by the Human Immunodeficiency Virus.
 This virus damages the immune system, reducing the body’s ability to combat infections and disease.

-Write a short essay on AIDS.
+Write a short essay on AIDS in 150 words.

 AIDS (acquired immunodeficiency syndrome) is a life-threatening disease caused by the Human Immunodeficiency Virus.
 This virus weakens the immune system, making it more difficult to fight infections and diseases.
 Without treatment, it can cause serious health consequences and even death.
 HIV is transmitted by unprotected sexual contact, sharing contaminated needles, transfusions of infected blood, or from mother to child during childbirth or breastfeeding.
 Although there is no cure for AIDS, treatments such as ART can effectively manage the disease.
 Preventing HIV/AIDS includes safe sex, regular testing, and preventing the sharing of needles.
 By creating empathy, raising awareness, and providing access to treatment, society may fight to control and finally eliminate this global health concern.